delvelabs/hammertime/docs/heuristics.md

 Reject entries that have the attribute *result.error_behavior* set to True by raising hammertime.behavior.BehaviorError.
  Must be called after a heuristic that set this attribute, like DetectBehaviorChange.
 Add the other heuristic before this one when configuring HammerTime's heuristic.

+**class hammertime.rules.DeadHostDetection(threshold=50)**

+Raise OfflineHostException if the destination host is or become unresponsive.
+A host is considered dead if the amount of requests that timed out in a row exceed threshold.
+If the host is declared dead all pending requests raise OfflineHostException.
+Host unreachable errors count as timeout errors.

+Parameter:

+* threshold: The amount of timed out requests in a row required to declared the destination host as dead.
+Default is 50.